tipofyzik/mongodb_for_storing_sensor_data/README.md

 ## Usage scenario
 **Building Environmental Monitoring System**
 The goal of the system is to collect and store data from environmental sensors installed in different areas of a building.
-The collected measurements are used to monitor indoor environmental conditions, detect unusual sensor readings, and support short-term analysis.
+The collected measurements are used to monitor indoor environmental conditions, validate data quality, and support short-term analysis.
 The system receives sensor measurements from multiple sensor devices.
 Initially, sensors provide basic measurements such as temperature and humidity.
 Additional sensors extend the monitoring capabilities by measuring carbon monoxide (CO), smoke, LPG, motion, and light levels.

 The current implementation uses one week of historical sensor measurements as a simulation of a real monitoring system.
 This simulation allows the complete data processing workflow to be validated, including data ingestion, storage, analysis, updating, and logging, before integrating the application with live sensor devices.